tryscer/flock/flock-music.md

 ​	“What do you mean?”
 Barry says.
 ​​	“When they were playing, man.
 When you were there listening to their music.
 Tell me how it felt.”
 ​	Barry takes a deep breath.
 ​	“It felt amazing,” he suddenly shouts.
 “Okay?
-It felt like a thousand pounds have been lifted off my shoulders?
-It was the best few minutes of my life.
-But now it’s over, our carriage is a pumpkin, and we’re due at our regular life, where you don’t play around with the police and you don’t — don't -- you don’t steal people’s Coke away.”
+It felt like a thousand pounds have been lifted off my shoulders... come to think of it, it was the best few minutes of my life.
+Alright?
+But now it’s over, our carriage is a pumpkin, and we’re due at our regular life, where you don’t horse around with the police and you don’t — don't -- you don’t steal people’s Cokes away.”
+​	"Also," says Eleanore, "daddy called."
-​	“And,” says Eddie, “where your corporate life awaits you.
+​	“So that's it,” says Eddie, “your father beckoned you back into your Junior Executive life.
 Right, Bear?”
 ​	"Don't call me that.
 Only my friends call me that."
-​	"All that responsibility, the little perks... the nice suits... and maybe, someday, if you slave hard enough, that corner office looming in the future..."
+​	"All that responsibility... making daddy proud... the nice suits... and maybe, someday, if you slave hard enough, that corner office looming in the future."
 ​	"Well," Barry says, "not all of us are such big fans of day-drinking."
 ​	"The future is a long carpeted corridor," Eddie says.
 "Think about that.
 A long carpeted corridor terminating in a big offic​e."

-In the front window, a big clock tower rises above dilapidated houses, its arched top mimicking London as I've seen it in newsreels... only this Big Ben is dwarfed by a big highway bridge being constructed above it.
+In the front window, a clock tower rises above dilapidated houses, its arched top mimicking London as I've seen it in newsreels.
+Only this Big Ben is dwarfed by a big highway bridge being constructed above it.
 As we drive near it, it seems to have a grotesquely fancy train station building attached to its midriff.
-Barry parks the car.
+Barry parks near it.
 ​	"Well," he says. "...yeah."
-​	"It's been a pleasure as always," says Eleanore. ​
-​
-We get out of the car, gloomy and stormy in the bright summer sun.
+​	We get out of the car, gloomy and stormy in the bright summer sun.
-​	"My luggage is in the trunk," Eleanore says.
-"Then I guess I'll be on my way."
-Suddenly and without notice, Cindy breaks down and hugs her.
-Eleanore puts on a disgusted face, but then hugs her back.
+​	"It's been a pleasure as always," Eleanore says.
+"My luggage is in the trunk, then I guess I'll be on my way."

 ​	*(Boom.)*

 ​"Aw," says Eddie.
 "That is very heartwarming."
 ​	Barry hands Eleanore the car keys, and she walks to the back of the car.
 She swings the lid open and stumbles back.
-Out ambles a very sweaty man in foreign, ceremonial garb, holding a very large drum.
+Out ambles a very sweaty man in foreign, ceremonial garb clinging to his body.
+He's holding a pink, flowery suitcase in one hand and in the other a very large drum.
+The drum sounds as he exits...

+​	*(...boom)*

-​	"Oh yeah," Eddie says.
+​"Oh yeah," Eddie says.
 "I knew I forgot something."
 ​	"Babatunde!"
 I cry.
 "What are you doing in the trunk?"
+​	Barry and Tim shout together, "Eddie!"
+​	Babatunde puts down the flowery suitcase and wipes his forehead with his huge, loose sleeve.
+At a concerned passerby who stops by he flashes a big grin.
+​	"Sorry, Baba," says Eddie.
+"That took a little longer than I thought it would."
+​	Eleanore laughs.
+​	"I'm so sorry, Mr. Babatunde," says Barry.
+"I didn't know."
+​	"Feel no remorse, Mr. MacAllister," says Babatunde.
+He smiles at us.
+"I would like to commend you for your safe and able driving.
+You have made my journey as comfortable as you possibly could."
+​	Eleanore says, "Eddie, you little piece of shit."
+They both grin.
+​	Tim offers Babatunde his handkerchief.
+"Mr. Babatunde," he says, "I can't tell you how your music effected me.
+I can still hear your drumming--" he points at his perfect belly -- "right here."
+​	"We all can," says Cindy.
+​	"I'm very honored," says Babatunde.
+He sits on the trunk and breathes hard.
+"I'm also very sorry you won't make it to the show tonight.
+I apologize, but it seems I overheard your conversation on the way."
+​	"I'm sorry, Babatunde," I say.
+"Trust me, I'm not just saying."
+​	"Well," says Babatunde.
+"Maybe another time, eh?
+Oh, Mr. MacAllister, one more thing, if I may."
+​	"Yes, sir."
+​	"Barry, if you end your journey now because you have decided to, I want you to know I respect you."
+​	"Thank you, Mr. Babatunde.
+Finally some vindication."
+​	"...but if your reason is that you are afraid of another man, I want you to know you do not respect yourself."
+​	Barry face falls.
+Cindy clasps my hand.
+​	"Something pretty bad is about to happen," she whispers in my ear.
+​	"Well," says Eddie.
+"It's been a blast.
+I'll always remember you, Barry."
+​	"Yeah," says Eleanore.
+"It's been *something*."
+Suddenly and without notice, Cindy breaks down and hugs her.
+Eleanore puts on a disgusted face, but then hugs her back.
+​	"Thank you all for the ride," says Babatunde.
+"Miss Eleanore, I assume this is your bag?"
+​	"No it isn't," says Eleanore, giving Cindy an apologetic look.
+​	I watch Barry turning and looking at Cindy's pink, flowery suitcase, and then at Cindy.

+*(Yip yip yip yip, boom boom -- click!)*
+​	"I'm not in the mood," says Barry.
+​	Cindy sits next to Barry in the front seat.
+Tim sits next to me.
+I sit with my hands clasped on my lap.
+I've never been quite this close to someone so pretty.
+​	​​"Just talk to me," says Cindy.
+​	"When were you going to tell me?"
+​	"Well--"
+​	"I can't believe you.
+I can't."
+​	"I'm sorry.
+I really am.
+But--"
+​	"Were you really going to let me tell Father you've run away?"
+​	"I didn't think.
+But, Barry--"
+​	"Damn right you didn't."
+​	"Barry -- I can't breathe."
+​	Barry shoots her a worried look.
+"What do you mean?"
+​	"When I'm at home.
+I can't breath.
+I can't."
+​	==description of arriving to the bridge.==
+​	"I'm a young woman," says Cindy.
+She's turning to Barry, looking at him with pleading eyes.
+"I need to live.
+I choke at home.
+I choke under his control.
+And ever since mom died... and just thinking of going back home makes me unable to breathe."
+​	Barry hangs his head, so low I worry he's fallen asleep at the wheel.
+He's quiet for a long while.
+After some time, Cindy lays a hand on his shoulder.
+​	"I am sorry," she says.
+"Please forgive me."
+​	"I can't solve your problem," says Barry.
+​	"What do you mean?"
+​	"I mean I'm just a boy," says Barry.
+"I can't solve your problem.
+But sister -- before we have to go back home, do you want to catch a show?
-​
+​	==Cinematic u-turn==